murphya14/Simon-game/Testing.md

 ## Further testing:

-1. Received feedback from students, friends and family who viewed the website on different devices. _Nav bar was taking up half the screen in medium devices and needed to be fixed so it was left at the top of the page._
+1. Received feedback from students, friends and family who viewed the game on different devices. _ There was a problem with the sequence gap time for both playerSequence and computerSequence.
+This was rectified by using timing intervals._
-2. Difficulty with creating the links when in <select> mode for mobiles.
-Need to learn JavaScript to implement this feature.
+2. Used Chrome Developer tools to get appropriate placing and design.